CharlesZ54/mewhenbowling/README.md

 ## How to Update Events

 ### Method 1: Manual Updates (Recommended)
-1. Edit the `events.yaml` file with your new events
+1. Edit the `events.yaml` file with your new bowling league events
 2. Commit and push changes to GitHub
 3. GitHub Actions will automatically generate the new `calendar.ics` file
 4. The iCal feed will be updated automatically